 waterfall on Steel Creek

-Back to where the trail crosses the creek, there are a couple of little swimming holes here also.
-Again, water levels are down so the creek walking was easier.
-I say walking, but that's oversimplified.
-Obviously you have to get your feet and more wet and the going can be very slippery.
-Plus, you never know when you'll get to a place where you can't safely go any farther except by bushwhacking through the woods.
-You can also slip and sprain an ankle or snap your leg in half because you slipped when your foot was wedged between 2 rocks, or incur lots of other nasty injuries is you aren't very careful.
-Worst of all, you might get your camera equipment wet.
-Anyhow, we picked our way up the creek and came to a very large pool below where the creek takes a left and begins to head up towards the falls.
-We were on the right side of the creek at this point and had to cross to the left side in front of the pool to continue.
+Back to where the trail crosses the creek, we picked our way up the creek and came to a very large pool below where the creek takes a left and begins to head up towards the falls.
+We were on the right side of the creek at this point and had to cross to the left side in front of the deep pool to continue.
 This is one of those places where creek walking is no longer an option, so we had to scramble up in the woods on a faint 'path' on hands and knees.
 It's steep at this point.
 Stay close to the creek without falling over the cliff and the path will become more obvious.
 The only way back down to the creek that we found was near the base of the main waterfall.
 It should be very obvious.
 The land doesn't just fall off and you can butt slide down holding on to trees and such.
 If it's been raining recently, even this may be too dangerous.
-Don't blame me if you slip and crack your skull.

 If you make it down, you should be at some nice little cascades below the falls.
-We could see where the falls was, but the water flow was hidden in the carved out rock.
-I've posted a series of pictures in a PBase Gallery - click here to the 1st one, then click next to view the rest up to the top of the waterfall.
-This link should open in a new window.
-Once we got back to creek level, we headed down towards the pool to see what we missed, then continued up the waterfall to the top.
+We could see where the waterfall was, but the water flow was hidden in the carved out rock.
+I've posted a series of pictures in a gallery that describes what we did and saw once we got back down to the creek.
+Click here to the 1st one, then click 'next' to view the rest in the series.
+Once we got back to creek level, we headed down creek towards the deep pool I mention above to see what we missed, then continued up the waterfall to the top.
 The waterfall is in 2 sections as shown in the pictures.
 I couldn't find any images online before we went, so I had no idea what to expect.
 What a pleasant surprise - it's such a fascinating little place with the potholes and carved rock.
 The main pool is very deep and cold!
-Here's a shot with me swimming below the falls - I'm having to tread water to stay up.
+Here's a shot with me swimming at the bottom of the falls.
+The water is over my head here.

 If you've made it to this point, you are surely going to want to climb up to the upper falls.
 It's either that or go back the way you came and try to scramble up to the MST.
-It's up there on the left side of the falls.
+It's way up there on the left side of the falls.
 If you are at this point in that photo, look up to the left at about 10-11 o'clock and notice some foot/hand holds up the slippery moss to the tree roots to your right.
 It's fairly obvious at this point that people have been scrambling up this way.
-I'm not saying it's safe - if you've never done scrambling like this, it probably isn't a good waterfall to make your 1st.
-Plenty of people die every year at waterfalls doing things they thought were safe.
+I'm not saying it's safe, but it's the only way up I saw.
 Once up to solid ground at the tree, the scramble path leads up towards the MST.
 Next is the upper section of the falls.

 More potholes!
-The only way to get this view is to creep down a big rock to the clearing.
-You'll see it.
+The only way to get this view is to creep down a big slanted rock to the clearing that Kevin mentions in his book.
+You'll see the steep path down to it.
 If you slip here you will die, so use your best judgment.
 This series of small falls is about 30' high which gives you an idea of the size of the potholes.
 We didn't see any safe way down, so we didn't even try.
 We picked up the MST to the top of the waterfall for a view, then took the trail back to the vehicle.
 What I thought would be maybe an hour or so in and out turned out to be a 3-4 hour adventure.
 You would think I would know better than that by now.
+I found out later that there is even more cool stuff above Steels Creek Falls - like Beverly Hillbilly Falls.
+I'll get back there one of these days.

 back to Wilson Creek page